 Allsorts is a registered provider of out of school care for children aged three and over.

-We are based in Dornoch, our home is in the Canteen of Dornoch Academy which is close to our enchanted forest.
+We are based in Dornoch, our home is in the Libary within Dornoch Primary which is close to our enchanted forest.

 Allsorts runs an afterschool club for children attending school in Dornoch, and in the holidays we provide all-day holiday care for children from many of the schools around the Dornoch Firth area.
 Both services are regulated by the Care Inspectorate as Dornoch Allsorts After School Club.